Operated by East Boldre Community Stores Limited.

 Gravestone Imaging Results and Biographies

-The gravestones are laid out along three sides of the narrow strip at the back of the chapel site.
+The gravestones are laid out along three sides of the narrow strip of land at the back of the chapel site.
 The layout below reflects this.
-Click on the name boxes alongside each gravestone to see the imaging results and to find out more the people each gravestone commemorates.
+Click on the name boxes beside each gravestone to see the imaging results and to find out more the people each gravestone commemorates.

 LEFT HAND SIDE